ericrovtar/ericrovtar.github.io/_posts/2014-06-06-what-is-love-(the-fault-in-our-stars).md

     </p>

     <p>
         Isaac shot me a look.
 “Right, of course.
 But you keep the promise anyway.
-That’s what love is.
+That’s what love <i>is</i>.
         Love is keeping the promise anyway.
 Don’t you believe in true love?”
     </p>